Ray Tomlinson: Early life and education

-In 1967, he joined the technology company of Bolt, Beranek and Newman (now BBN Technologies), where he helped develop the TENEX operating system including the ARPANET Network Control Program, implementations of Telnet, and implementations on the self-replicating programs Creeper and Reaper.
-He wrote a file transfer program called CPYNET to transfer files through the ARPANET.
-Tomlinson was asked to change a program called SNDMSG, which sent messages to other users of a time-sharing computer, to run on TENEX.
-He added code he took from CPYNET to SNDMSG so messages could be sent to users on other computers—the first email.
+In 1967, he joined the technology company of Bolt, Beranek and Newman (BBN; now Raytheon BBN), where he helped develop the TENEX operating system including the ARPANET Network Control Program, implementations of Telnet, and implementations on the self-replicating programs Creeper and Reaper.

+Tomlinson also developed CPYNET, a file transfer program designed to transmit files between computers connected to the ARPANET.
+In 1971, he was asked to adapt an existing program called SNDMSG—which allowed users to leave messages for others on the same time-sharing computer—so that it could run on TENEX.
+He incorporated source code from CPYNET into SNDMSG, enabling users to send messages to others on different computers over the network.
+This innovation marked the creation of the first networked email system.

-The first email Tomlinson sent was a test.
-It was not preserved and Tomlinson describes it as insignificant, something like "QWERTYUIOP."
-This is commonly misquoted as "The first e-mail was QWERTYUIOP."
-Tomlinson later commented that these "test messages were entirely forgettable and I have, therefore, forgotten them."
+The first email Tomlinson sent was a test message between two computers placed side by side.
+The content of the message was not preserved, and Tomlinson later described it as insignificant, likely consisting of a random string such as "QWERTYUIOP."
+This is often misquoted as "The first e-mail was QWERTYUIOP."
+He later stated, "The test messages were entirely forgettable and I have, therefore, forgotten them."

+To distinguish destination addresses from local usernames, Tomlinson selected the @ symbol to indicate the recipient's location (user@host), a format that remains standard in email addressing.
+The symbol was chosen because it was not used in usernames or in TENEX programming, and it intuitively conveyed the intended meaning.
+The @ sign, which was relatively obscure at the time, was added to the Museum of Modern Art's architecture and design collection in 2010, credited to Tomlinson and described as a "defining symbol of the computer age."

-At first, his email messaging system was not considered important.
-Its development was not a directive of his employer, with Tomlinson merely pursuing it "because it seemed like a neat idea."
-When showing the system to a colleague, Tomlinson said "Don't tell anyone!
+Initially, the email messaging system was not considered significant.
+Its development was not directed by his employer, and Tomlinson pursued the idea independently, stating that it "seemed like a neat idea."
+Upon demonstrating the system to a colleague, he remarked, "Don't tell anyone!
 This isn't what we're supposed to be working on."
+Despite its informal origins, the system quickly gained popularity within the ARPANET research community and became one of the network's most enduring applications.
+Tomlinson later remarked that he was not particularly surprised by the eventual widespread use of email, stating, "I see email being used, by and large, exactly the way I envisioned."

-Tomlinson said he preferred "email" over "e-mail,"joking in a 2010 interview that "I'm simply trying to conserve the world's supply of hyphens" and that "the term has been in use long enough to drop the hyphen".
+Tomlinson said he preferred "email" over "e-mail," joking in a 2010 interview that "I'm simply trying to conserve the world's supply of hyphens" and that "the term has been in use long enough to drop the hyphen."

-Death

-Tomlinson died at his home in Lincoln, Massachusetts, on March 5, 2016, from a heart attack.
-He was 74 years old.